Cosmian/kms/README.md

 RUST_LOG="error,cosmian_kms_server=info,cosmian_kms_cli=info" KMS_TEST_DB=sqlite cargo test
 ````

-Alternatively, when writing a test, or running a test from your IDE, the following can be inserted
+Alternatively, when writing a test or running a test from your IDE, the following can be inserted
-ath the top of the test:
+at the top of the test:

 ```rust
 unsafe {